Capital costing

 - Avoid having too much commercial loan capital in your finance package – it will suck the lifeblood of your business in the crucial early years when you need liquidity

 - Opportunities for public sector funding of cinema venues are limited.
-Local authorities are often best placed to support a development but you should also consider Arts Council and Heritage Lottery funds.
+Local authorities are often best placed to support a development but you should also consider the Heritage Lottery Fund

-- You may be able to secure some funds from the public, trusts or sponsors through conventional and unconventional fundraising initiatives.
+- You may be able to secure some funds from the public, trusts or sponsors through conventional and unconventional fundraising initiatives, including crowdfunding.